Design

 Examples of hazard statements

-These include media, sera, and reagents for labs.
 While these products are like chemicals, they are not toxic.
-Life sciences products can also include consumable products such as nutraceuticals, as well as over-the-counter medication.
+Life sciences products can also include consumable products such as nutraceuticals, antibodies, biotechnology-based food, and more.

 Consumable products should disclose the presence of synthetic additives, artificial sweetening agents, or any other chemicals present.